stbnrivas/dataModels/guidelines.md

 + Type must be `DateTime`.

-+ `dateCreated` is used to denote the entity's creation date.

-+ `dateModified` is used to denote the entity's last update date.

-+ `dateCreated` and `dateModified` are reserved attribute names.
-Be careful because they can be different than the actual creation or update date of the real world entity represented by a digital entity.

-+ When necessary define additional attributes to capture precisely all the date details.
-For instance, to denote the date at which a weather forecast was delivered you can use an attribute named `dateIssued`.
-In that particular case using `dateCreated` would be incorrect because it would be the creation date of the entity representing the weather forecast which typically might have a delay.

 + Use the `date` prefix for naming entity attributes representing dates (or complete timestamps).
 Ex. `dateLastEmptying`.

++ `dateCreated` must be used to denote the (digital) entity's creation date.

++ `dateModified` must be used to denote the (digital) entity's last update date.

++ As per NGSIv2 `dateCreated` and `dateModified` are reserved attribute names.
+Be careful because they can be different than the actual creation or update date of the real world entity represented by its corresponding digital entity.

++ When necessary define additional attributes to capture precisely all the details about dates.
+For instance, to denote the date at which a weather forecast was delivered an attribute named `dateIssued` can be used.
+In that particular case just reusing `dateCreated` would be incorrect because it would be the creation date of the (digital) entity representing the weather forecast which typically might have a delay.

 ## Dynamic properties

-+ Use a metadata attribute named `dateModified` for capturing the last update timestamp of a dynamic property.
++ Use a metadata attribute named `dateUpdated` for capturing the last update timestamp of a dynamic property.
+Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.) and that date might be different than the date (metadata attribute named `dateModified` as per NGSIv2) at which the attribute of the virtual entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.

 ## Some of the most used properties